appwrite/rfc/018-custom-id-support.md

 #### Backward Compabilities

-As **id** being an optional parameter, existing SDKs and apps should work as they are without any issues generating custom ids.
+Even though **id** will be a required parameter, existing SDKs and apps should work as they are without any issues generating custom ids.

 ### Future possibilities